 When it comes to learning vocal production, it can help to study and analyse the acapella version of a song.

 Cross-reference your vocal production to other songs and check if it sounds similar.

 Reference tracks are used for mixing purposes as well.

 Whether you decide to mix your own music or let someone else mix it for you.
-It’s mandatory that you know the basics.
+It’s important that you know the basics.

 If you’re not sure if mixing is something you see yourself doing, at least learn the basics of mixing vocals.